keegoid/linux-deploy-scripts/README.md

 If these scripts help you to better understand [CentOS][centos] or Linux in general, or if they help you to accomplish your own deployment, please do let me know: [@keegoid][twitter]

-The process of turning manual Shell commands into Bash scripts has not only helped me to learn Linux, but also to decide on conventions for consistent and reliable configuration of servers or workstations.
+The process of turning manual shell commands into [shell scripts][ss] has not only helped me to learn Linux, but also to decide on conventions for consistent and reliable configuration of servers or workstations.

 ## usage

-Run these commands from the Linux Terminal either via SSH to your remote server or directly on your Linux workstation.
+Run these commands from the [Linux console][lc] either via [SSH][ssh] to your remote server or directly on your Linux workstation.

 Before you can use these scripts, you must first clone them to your workstation or server.
 Copy the code from the **init.sh** file in this GitHub project and save it to a new file in your **repos** directory: